Sonia-96/MyStudyNotes/Java&Web/Java.md

 ### Interface Comparator

 `Comparator<T>` is also a built-in interface in Java.
-We need to import this interface before implementing if (`Comparable` doesn't need this).
+We need to import this interface before implementing it (`Comparable` doesn't need this).
 To implement `Comparator`, we need to implement the method `public int compare(Object o1, Object o2)`.

 ```java
 public class DogComparator implements Comparator<Dog> {